Tag: Cornel West

 QUEER CHRIST: TRANSFORMING ANGER INTO HOPE

-Reverend Dr. Carter Heyward gave this sermon in 2004 at the Episcopal Divinity School.
+Reverend Dr. Carter Heyward gave a sermon (I originally linked to it, but the link doesn’t work anymore–as of April 29, 2012) in 2004 at the Episcopal Divinity School.
 Very cool.
 Here is her definition of queer.
 A queer is someone who has an “irrepressible interest in making connections between justice struggles and making these connections public.
 Not hiding [their] convictions under a barrel.
 Not remaining silent when everyone around [them] would be more comfortable if they were…” and who does so with compassion and love.
 For Heyward, being queer is being confrontational and compassionate.
 It is to embody apparent (but only apparent) contradictions, to be angry (about injustice) and yet to love all of humanity at the same time.
 For Heyward, to be queer in this way is to embody Christ–who holds together qualities that only appear to be contradictions (but aren’t–and that simultaneous embracing of seemingly contradictory qualities is what makes Christ queer).

 AlthausR_QueerGod-smllTHE QUEER GOD